What to Do If Your Rescue Dog Won’t Play with Toys

 Why is play so important for dogs?
 Playtime can have many positive effects on your pup, it offers them a form of physical exercise, in addition to walking, which will support them in keeping fit and healthy.

 If you notice your rescue dog enjoys walks, why not bring a dog toy along with you on your next walk to try and encourage them to play?
-Don’t forget to check out our helpful guide to ensure you’re always prepared for walks with your pup!
+Don’t forget to check out our helpful guide on what to take on a dog walk to ensure you’re always prepared for walkies with your pup!

 Playing with your rescue dog is also great for mental stimulation as it engages their mind, whilst allowing them to focus on the game.
 If you dedicate some time each day to teach your rescue dog how to play, this will allow you to strengthen the bond you share, whilst showing them who’s in charge.